Nikoleta-v3/Nikoleta-v3.github.io/_posts/2019-06-14-women-publications-in-mathematics.md

 <p style='text-align: justify;'>
 Thus, approximately 11473 authors within the data set are men and 2354 are women.
-This indicates a huge gap between the two genders in publications.
+This indicates a substantial gender gap in mathematics publications.
 <strong>For every female author there are 5 male ones.</strong>
 </p>